Vetinar1/DIP/README.md

 Download the source and compile it using the provided makefile.
 You can do this by imply running `make so`.
 This will create two shared objects libraries (*.so).
-Copy the files CoolCInterface.h and CoolConst.h into your project.
+Copy the files CInterface.h and Const.h into your project.
 Include the *.h files in your source code and use the provided functions as necessary.

 At runtime, make sure that the folder containing the two *.so files is part of your `LD_LIBRARY_PATH` environment